Learning Mixtures of Linear Dynamical Systems via Hybrid Tensor-EM Method: Introduction

-Mixtures of linear dynamical systems (MoLDS)\cite{chen2022learning, bakshi2023tensor} effectively address this setting by treating each trajectory as originating from a single latent LDS.
-Inference of MoLDS aims to uncover the number of subsystems, their parameters, and the mixture weights from collections of input–output trajectories.
-This formulation enables direct parameter recovery and interpretability, making it appealing for applications such as neural data analysis, where multiple distinct but repeated dynamical motifs are observed across trials.
+Mixtures of linear dynamical systems (MoLDS) \citep{chen2022learning, bakshi2023tensor, rui2025finite} effectively address this setting by treating each trajectory as originating from a single latent LDS.
+Then the learning of MoLDS aims to uncover the number of subsystems, their parameters, and the mixture weights from collections of input-output trajectories.
+This formulation enables direct parameter recovery and interpretability, making it appealing for many applications, including large-scale neural data analysis.
+Neural datasets usually have large numbers of recordings across behavioral or task conditions, with many trials under each condition.
+An important question is whether neural populations reuse common latent dynamics across conditions or exhibit distinct dynamics for different behaviors \citep{vyas2020computation,athalye2023invariant}.
+MoLDS can provide a principled way to explore this question: by identifying shared and condition-specific latent dynamics, it can reveal the mixture structure of all trials in the dataset and offer a comprehensive view of the underlying dynamical structures and motifs.

-For inference of MoLDS, tensor-based moment methods are commonly employed, where high-order statistical moments of the input–output data are reorganized into structured tensors, and their decomposition provides estimates of mixture weights and LDS parameters.
-The appeal of these algebraic approaches lies in their global identifiability: unlike iterative optimization methods that navigate non-convex landscapes, tensor decomposition exploits the algebraic structure of moments to directly recover parameters through polynomial equation systems that admit unique solutions under ideal conditions \cite{anandkumar2014tensor}.
-However, their practical performance is often limited because moment estimates become imperfect in realistic, noisy datasets, leading to degraded parameter recovery.
-In parallel, likelihood-based approaches such as expectation–maximization (EM) have long been widely used for fitting classical mixture models and SLDS.
-EM provides a flexible iterative procedure for jointly estimating latent states, mixture weights, and system parameters through local likelihood optimization.
-While powerful and widely adopted, EM suffers from well-known sensitivity to initialization and susceptibility to poor local minima-limitations that become particularly problematic in the MoLDS setting, where the parameter space is high-dimensional and the likelihood surface is highly multimodal.
+For the inference of MoLDS, tensor-based moment methods are commonly employed, where high-order statistical moments of the input-output data are reorganized into structured tensors, and their decomposition provides estimates of mixture weights and LDS parameters.
+The appeal of these algebraic approaches lies in their global identifiability: unlike iterative optimization methods that navigate non-convex landscapes, tensor decomposition exploits the algebraic structure of moments to directly recover parameters through polynomial equation systems that admit unique solutions under ideal conditions \citep{anandkumar2014tensor}.
+However, their practical performance is often limited because moment estimates become imperfect in realistic, noisy datasets, leading to degraded parameter recovery \citep{kuleshov2015tensor}.
+In parallel, likelihood-based approaches such as expectation-maximization (EM) have long been widely used for fitting classical mixture models and LDSs.
+In this context, EM provides a flexible iterative procedure for jointly estimating latent states, mixture weights, and system parameters through local likelihood optimization.
+While powerful and widely adopted, EM suffers from well-known sensitivity to initialization and susceptibility to poor local minima \citep{xu1996convergence,bishop2006pattern}.
+These limitations become particularly problematic in the MoLDS setting where the parameter space is high-dimensional and the likelihood surface is highly multimodal.